JosephiusX/NodeExpressReact/README.md

         keys.js

 placing our id and secret in a module.exports objec. now we can ignore thease files in our .gitignore file

+26. Testing OAuth (after updating index.js)

+        localhost:5000/auth/google
+SUCCESS, we see a google auth box with my email address.

+stage one of authentication complete